dannas/dannas.github.com/TIL.markdown

 # Today I've learned

+## 19 jan 2017
+Made some [experiments](https://godbolt.org/g/sQETrj) with how C++ compilers optimize switch statements.
+I'm starting to get the hang of how br_table is generated.
+But I still don't understand what bug1316804 is about.
+What is the "cleanup" that we should avoid?

 ## 18 jan 2017
 Wrestling with the syntax of wast; the S-expression textual format for wasm programs.
 I'm trying to simplify the generation of wasm jump tables through the